redhat-ai-dev/ai-lab-samples/README.md

 This repository is being used in [ai-lab-template repository](https://github.com/redhat-ai-dev/ai-lab-template) as the Software Template source code for users to start with.

-This repository is a copy of the AI lab recipes source code under [ai-lab-recipes](https://github.com/containers/ai-lab-recipes/tree/main/recipes).
+This repository is a copy of the AI Lab recipes source code under [ai-lab-recipes](https://github.com/containers/ai-lab-recipes/tree/main/recipes).

 To contribute or make an update to these samples, open a Pull Request under [ai-lab-recipes](https://github.com/containers/ai-lab-recipes/tree/main/recipes).
 To pull in the latest changes to this repository, run `./pull-sample-app.sh`, and commit the changes.